 Pupil Premium Strategy

-Click here for our Pupil Premium Analysis for 2015- 2017 expenditure.
+Click here for our Pupil Premium Data overview for 2017- 2018

 The Pupil Premium was introduced in April 2011.
 It was allocated to children from low-income families who were known to be eligible for free school meals in both mainstream and non-mainstream settings, and children who had been looked after continuously for more than six months.